raffael/RMBlurredView/README.md

 ## Usage

 Usage should be clear once you see the annotated header file.
+Check out the (RMBlurredViewExample)[https://github.com/raffael/RMBlurredViewExample] project.

 ## Contact